Don't Ever Change (song)

 "Don't Ever Change" is a 1961 popular song written by Gerry Goffin and Carole King.
-Intended for The Everly Brothers but rejected by their management, it is one of the Goffin-King team's lesser-known songs, although a version by The Crickets reached the top 5 in the United Kingdom (Jerry Naylor lead vocal).
+Intended for The Everly Brothers but rejected by their management, a version by The Crickets reached the top 5 in the United Kingdom (Jerry Naylor lead vocal) in 1962.

+The Beatles version

 The Beatles performed the song on their BBC radio show Pop Go the Beatles, which was later released on their 1994 compilation Live at the BBC.
 It was taped on 1 August 1963, had its first broadcast on 27 August 1963, was produced by Terry Henebery and was a rare harmony duet between Paul McCartney and George Harrison.
-The song was also covered by Brinsley Schwarz on their Please Don't Ever Change album in 1973, by Bryan Ferry on his 1973 album These Foolish Things, and by Mud on their 1982 album Mud featuring Les Gray.